lxf-0818/esp32_client_1/docs/socketClient.md

 ## Purpose
 Implements TCP client communication from ESP32 to ESP8266 sensor servers on port 8888.
-It requests sensor data, validates integrity, optionally decrypts payload, parses values, and dispatches them to widgets and SQL queue handlers.
+It requests sensor data, validates integrity, decrypts payload, parses values, and dispatches them to widgets and SQL queue handlers.

 ## Protocol